javiervargas/JLightning/README.md

 # LightningJava
 Set of Java classes in development to connect to a c-lightning node.
-Use JLightning Library created by Rene Pickhardt.
+Use <a href="https://github.com/ElementsProject/lightning/pull/2223">JLightning</a> Library created by Rene Pickhardt.

 All the credits for Rene.
 The supported version of c-lightning is v0.7.0-1-g0631490.